 Any licence holder, gaming manager or gaming employee who allows a barred person to enter the gaming area or purchase a gambling product - eg betting tickets or placing bets - is also guilty of an offence and can be fined up to $10,000.

-You or one of your employees must ask the barred person to leave the area or remove the person from the premises and may use reasonable force if necessary.
+You or one of your employees must ask the barred person to leave the area.
+If necessary you may use reasonable force to remove the person from the premises.

 Using the BOEN system